ShaunCurtis/Blazr.Demo.Authorization/readme.md

 ```

-We now move on to our record based policies.
+Next our record based policies.
 We add requirements, defined as an `IAuthorizationRequirement` list.
 In our case we have a `RecordEditorAuthorizationRequirement` and a `RecordManagerAuthorizationRequirement`.
 We'll look at these in more detail shortly.

 ```csharp